 At Bracebridge Infant and Nursery school our PSHE and RSE curriculum has been created using the statutory guidance and other supporting documentation from the PSHE Association.
 Our PSHE covers a range of topics including families and friends, emotions and caring friendships, looking after myself and my own mental wellbeing, keeping safe, taking care of the environment and money, rights and responsibilities all at a level that is appropriate to the children’s ages.

-In the Foundation Stage, PSHE is an integral part of the topic work covered throughout the entire year.
+In EYFS, PSHE is an integral part of the topic work covered throughout the entire year.
 Many aspects of the Early Learning Goals are steered towards children’s physical and emotional development and wellbeing.
 The PSHE curriculum in our EYFS incorporates the new RSE requirements.
 This includes teaching the children what a being a good friend consists of, how to share and take turns and being kind.
 These aspects form elements of our weekly PSHE sessions, but are also discussed, highlighted, referenced and role-modelled daily.
 A weekly PSHE lesson is taught in reception, the sessions range from circle time discussions, role play or story-based learning.

 British Values are promoted within our school in order to help prepare our children for life in modern Britain.
 This is done through PSHE lessons, across the whole curriculum and through the use of the school council.
 The children explore democracy, rights and responsibilities, respect and tolerance of those of different faiths, beliefs and opinions.